-You may want to give your school guests – parents, visiting teachers, visiting students, etc. – limited access to the school’s internet.
-But the guest’s network access would need to be governed by the school’s web filtering policies and block access to inappropriate content and malicious websites.
+You may want to give your school guests – parents, visiting teachers, visiting students, etc. – Limited access to the school’s internet.
+But guest network access would need to be governed by the school’s web filtering policies and block access to inappropriate content and malicious websites.

-To begin, you need to set up the Guest Network Policy on a separate IP address.
-It is important that this public IP address will not be shared by other regular members of the schools such as students, staff etc. because the Guest Network Policy would override any other filtering policy set up for that IP address, and become applicable for all users.
-To avoid such conflict of interest, it is recommended that schools with at least two different public IP addresses set up Guest Network Policies.
+To start, you need to set up a Guest Network Policy on a separate IP address.
+It is important that this public IP address is not shared by other regular members of the school such as students, staff, etc. This is because the Guest Network Policy will override any other filtering policy set up for that IP address and become applicable for all users.
+To avoid such conflicts of interest, it is recommended that schools with at least two different public IP addresses set up Guest Network Policies.

-1. All guest network DNS and HTTP/S traffic need to use this same public IP address.
+1. All guest network DNS and HTTP/S traffic will need to use this same public IP address.

-2. All guest network traffic can NOT use the same public IP address as non-guest traffic.
+2. All guest network traffic cannot be used with the same public IP address as non-guest traffic.

 3. Set DHCP scope for the guest network to use Securly DNS servers IP addresses only.

-Note that guest network DNS traffic can not mix with internal DNS servers using non-guest traffic.
+Note that guest network DNS traffic cannot be mixed with internal DNS servers using non-guest traffic.

-- Once the Guest Network Policy is enabled, it would show up on the admin dashboard under the Policy Editor tab.
+- Once the Guest Network Policy is enabled, it will show up on the admin dashboard under the Policy Editor tab.